AjitMallav/gesture-recognition/README.md

    - Check that your face is fully visible
    - Use the debug buttons to test if the system is working
    - Check browser console (F12) for error messages

-3. **Application won't start**
-   - Verify all dependencies are installed: `pip install -r requirements.txt`
-   - Check if port 5050 is available
-   - Ensure you have Python 3.7+ installed

-4. **Gesture recognition not working**
-   - Check if the gesture tracker starts (should see "Gesture tracker started" message)
-   - Look for console messages in the terminal running `python app.py`
-   - Try the debug buttons to test communication
-   - Ensure your face is clearly visible and well-lit
-   - Try more deliberate head movements (tilt further left/right)

 ### Performance Tips